NextronSystems/asgard-manual/usage/known-issues.rst

     Depsolve Error occured: \n Problem: conflicting requests\n  - package asgard2-agent-1-1.0.0.amd64 does not have a compatible architecture.

 The issue is known and can be ignored.
-The installation completes successfull regardless of this error message.
+The installation completes successfully regardless of this error message.

 AMC#004: Workaround 1
 ~~~~~~~~~~~~~~~~~~~~~